carpasse/poc-conventional-changelog/README.md

 ---

-fix(cart): Fix checkout button not working
+fix(cart): fix checkout button not working

 The checkout button was not working due to a syntax error in the code.
 This commit fixes the error and ensures that the button works as expected.